top of page

 5. Limiting the size of the fund

-Medallion is rumoured to be capped at $10 billion.
-Most trading strategies tend to have a limit on how much can be invested before the edge goes away (larger trades tend to "move the market" more, meaning you are less likely to obtain the price you expected when making a trade).
+Medallion is rumoured to be capped at $15 billion, although this cap has grown over the years as seen in the table above.
+Most trading strategies tend to have a limit on how much can be invested before the edge goes away (larger trades tend to 'move the market' more, meaning you are less likely to obtain the price you expected when making a trade).
 In 2003, Simons began to hand money back to external investors as he was worried the fund was getting too big, preferring his employees keep all of the gains.

 6. Keeping a low profile